Jump to section

 When organizational leadership ensures that managers have the resources they need and are themselves supported and trained, they can better be engaged and set the tone for their teams.

 Gallup has found that in best-practice organizations, three-fourths of managers are engaged, and 70% of the variance in team engagement is determined solely by the manager.
+But new data shows that only 31% of managers are engaged.

 Engagement requires both individual and organizational approaches